ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Enderian</summary>

 + Height, eye height and reach are increased.
-+ Enderians are able to set a teleportation point to travel back to.
-+ They are immune against Projectiles, they bounce right off.
++ Enderians will dodge smaller projectiles on a cooldown.
-+ Teleporting via pearl grants a 5 second invincibility window against suffocation.
++ Teleporting via pearl grants a invincibility window against suffocation.

 </details>